kanban backlog management

 1. Split the work in a way that makes sense – It may be enough to have one “backlog” column in your board view.
 But odds are good that you’ll need something more complex than that.
 Consider blocking off your “backlog” into different columns that make more sense for how your team works.
 Is something on this list because it’s blocked, or because you’re waiting for the right time?
 Is a task important but triaged lower than in-progress work, or is it a mere “nice to have” type of item?
 You can arrange your backlog to reflect any or all of these categories and more.

-A complex Visor board view
+A complex kanban using Visor’s board view:

 1. Get your team onboard using documentation – If your team won’t adopt a given tool or process, you might as well not bother setting it up.
 Don’t let that hard work go to waste!
 Document exactly how you expect your team to use the backlog, then check in regularly for both training and rules enforcement.

 2. Clean it up regularly – Now that you’ve got your backlog arranged, you need to regularly revisit it to keep it groomed and functional.
-We have a guide to help you here.

 Your Backlog Just Got Easier to Handle

 Kanban methodology is an ideal choice for most agile backlog management.
 It’s all about how you make it your own.
+Whether you need help refining your product backlog or are a project manager scoping out a new initiative, you’ll benefit from a tidy backlog in a well-organized kanban.

 Need an effective, customizable kanban board in a hurry?
 Now’s the perfect time to try Visor: an all-in-one project management app that helps your team (and your data) stay organized.
 Our beautiful, colorful kanban views are just one of the many ways you’ll be able to track your backlog.
 And it’s free to use!
 Try Visor now.